Kyle-Stanford1612/Python-Tableau-EULungCancer-Project/README.md

 ● **Excel:** On occasion, Excel was utilised to wrangle the data and simplify the process of creating certain visualisations in Tableau.

+## Folders
+Project files are stored using the following folder structure:

+● *01 Project Management*: Contains project brief and data sourcing documentation.

+● *02 Data*: Data files have not been uploaded to GitHub due to the folder size.
+The following subfolders were used:

+  → Original Data contains the original data frames.

+  → Prepared Data contains data frames that have been edited using Python (cleaning, merging, etc.)

+● *03 Python Scripts*: Contains Jupyter notebooks with all relevant code used throughout the project.

 ## Final Product:
 The link to the storyboard made using Tableau Public can be accessed [here](https://public.tableau.com/views/AnalysisofLungCancerAcrosstheEuropeanUnion/StoryBoard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).